Tenchumaru/cra-typescript-electron/README.md

 # Create-React-App TypeScript Electron

-This project demonstrates using a React front end in an Electron application with both that front end (i.e., the "renderer" process in Electron) and the Electron back end (i.e., the "main" process in Electron) implemented in TypeScript.
+This project demonstrates using a React front end in an Electron application with both the front end (i.e., the "renderer" process in Electron) and the back end (i.e., the "main" process in Electron) implemented in TypeScript.
 Also, the React front end has not been "ejected" so there is no explicit WebPack configuration (i.e., the React scripts control WebPack).

 Here is [the LinkedIn article](https://www.linkedin.com/pulse/notes-create-react-app-using-typescript-electron-chris-idzerda/) referencing this repository.
 Here is [the command, with output](README.txt), that created this repository.
 Here is [the React